gabrielemariotti/cardslib/doc/OVERVIEW.md

 # Card Library: Overview

+**Card Library** provides an easy way to display a UI Card in your Android app.

+The main purpose of the library is to build UI Cards through a object-model.

+Each `Card` has:

+* a **global layout** which binds to `CardView`
+* a **model** which populates and manages the `CardView`

-A `CardView` has a global layout with some parts:
+A `CardView` has a global layout which defines the appearance and layout of the elements.

 ![Screen](https://github.com/gabrielemariotti/cardslib/raw/master/demo/images/model.png)

+It has these basic parts:

 * Header
 * Thumbnail